hudson-pierce/devops-demo-project/README.md

 bash run_tests.sh
 ```

 You can see the tests running in the browser inside the container by visiting: http://localhost:7900.
-The password is `secret`
+The password is `secret`.